microsoft/hands-on-lab-redis/docs/workshop.md

 > - Use the `Const.cs` file to point to the `REDIS_KEY_PRODUCTS_ALL` environment variable
 > - Call the Catalog Api endpoint in APIM using the `IHttpClientFactory` object provided to retrieve the `products`
 > - Only this method should be modified
+> - Send a GET request on your APIM `/products` endpoint to trigger the first cache hydration

 </div>